NHDaly/IsConstFoldable/README.md

 # @is_const_foldable

+**NOTE: This package is extremely experimental, and very likely just doesn't work!
+This is exploratory work.**

 A macro which will return true if we are *sure* that an expression const-folds, and false otherwise.
 Note that there may be false negatives (because LLVM does its own optimization passes), but there should not be false positives.